Probing Quantum Nonlinearities through Neutrino Oscillations: Discussion

 Hopefully such an effect may be detectable with higher statistics and energies in future experiments.
 Note that our $X$'s are positive because we took the constant in front of the $F$'s in (\ref{nld}) to be positive and absorbed it into the nonlinearity parameter.
 More generally then, the right-hand-side of (\ref{eff}) should read $(1 \pm X) \Delta m^2$ so that the effective mass might increase or decrease with energy.

 Among the various types of nonlinearities we have studied, we find that only six have the potential to be detected in future higher energy experiments through their increasing energy dependent effect on the neutrino oscillation probabilities.
 In the two $F \propto I$ cases, $F_1, F_2$, each of the discrete symmetries is preserved while in the remaining $F \propto \gamma^\mu$ cases the nonlinearities are $C$ and $CPT$ odd.
 Thus the discrete symmetries might be one way of partly discriminating among the possibilities.
-The mildest energy dependence is seen for $F_5,F_6$ but note that in those cases the nonlinearity is dependent on the energy dependent normalisation.
+Some interesting behaviour is seen for $F_5,F_6$ but note that in those cases the nonlinearity is dependent on the energy dependent normalisation.

 Since we worked in the plane wave approximation, the above-mentioned effects only probe modified dispersion relations rather than the nonlinearity itself.
 However there are various ways of distinguishing our results from other proposals in the literature.
-Firstly, we found that in modeling the nonlinearity by a single term $F \sim (*)^\alpha$ in the evolution equation, $\alpha$ turns out to have generically noninteger values so that
+Firstly, we found that in modelling the nonlinearity by a single term $F \sim (*)^\alpha$ in the evolution equation, $\alpha$ turns out to have generically noninteger values so that

 for some positive and typically fractional $\beta$.
-While even this can be obtained simply from a modified dispersion relation, \cite{Joy,gasperini}, independent of a quantum nonlinearity, the availability of a quantum evolution equation in our approach will enable a more refined analysis of the phenomena when sufficient data become available.
+While even this can be obtained simply from a modified dispersion relation, \cite{Joy,gasperini,alfaro,adunas,ram,morgan}, independent of a quantum nonlinearity, the availability of a quantum evolution equation in our approach will enable a more refined analysis of the phenomena when sufficient data become available.
 We also emphasize that our nonlinearity simultaneously violates Lorentz invariance and that is an additional distinguishing feature.

 Further work in this direction would involve going beyond the plane wave approximation, leading to genuine nonlinear effects and perhaps leading to an understanding of the mixing angles too \cite{RP1}.
-Also, a subleading directional dependence of the oscillation probability can be examined by choosing space-like background fields.
+Also, a subleading directional dependence of the oscillation probability can be examined by using (\ref{a1}) instead of the approximation (\ref{a2}).
 Finally, one should explore if current oscillation data can be fit using purely energy dependent effective neutrino masses as suggested, for example, in \cite{RP1}.